-The University of New Hampshire's Policy on Discrimination and Discriminatory Harassment covers all members of the UNH community, faculty, staff and students.
+The University of New Hampshire Policy on Discrimination and Discriminatory Harassment covers all members of the UNH community, faculty, staff and students.
 It applies to applicants for employment and admission.
-Regardless of the process used to investigate and adjudicate complaints, any complaint may be filed with the Civil Rights & Equity Office, and in many cases, complaints must be monitored by that office.
+Regardless of the process used to investigate and adjudicate complaints, any complaint may be filed with the Affirmative Action and Equity Office, and in many cases, complaints must be monitored by that office.

-Reporting Sexual Harassment to UNH Law School
+Reporting Sexual Harassment to UNH